 Robert Gass, Ed.D, Co-Founder

-Robert Gass is widely known and highly regarded for his work in leadership development and organizational change over the last 30 years.
+Robert Gass is a Co-Founder of Social Transformation Project and is widely known and highly regarded for his work in leadership development and organizational change over the last 30 years.
 He has worked as an executive coach and organizational consultant to Fortune 500 companies, nonprofits, and foundations, and offered seminars to more than 100,000 individuals at universities, education centers, and conferences around the world.

 Robert is a co-founder of the Rockwood Leadership Institute, where he designed and delivers “Leading from the Inside Out,” a year-long leadership training for top social change leaders.
 Graduates of this program form the core of STP’s network.
 He is the former President of ARC International, a global consulting and training company specializing in transformational change with Fortune 500 companies.
 Robert has a doctorate in Clinical Psychology and Organizational Development from Harvard University.